13 Packaging Cost per Order Statistics For eCommerce Stores

 Packaging Materials and Sourcing

 The selection of packaging materials directly affects your bottom line.
-The average cost to fulfill an eCommerce order is approximately $8.50, with packaging materials representing a substantial portion of this expense.
+The average cost to fulfill an eCommerce order is approximately USD 8.50, with packaging materials representing a substantial portion of this expense.

 Material quality tiers create notable price differences: